vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 While SQL can be used to create and modify databases, the focus of this course will be *querying* databases.
 A *query* is a request for data from a database table or combination of tables.
 Querying is an essential skill for a data scientist, since the data we need for our analyses often live in databases.

 In SQL, you can select data from a table using a `SELECT` statement.
-For example, the following code selects the `name` column from the `people` table:
+For example, the following query selects the `name` column from the `people` table:

 ```sql
 SELECT name